talon-one/TalonOne.cs/docs/ManagementApi.md

             var apiInstance = new ManagementApi(config);
             var loyaltyProgramId = loyaltyProgramId_example;  // string | The identifier for the loyalty program.
             var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Used to return expired, active, and pending loyalty balances before this timestamp.
-You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
-If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.  (optional)
+You can enter any past, present, or future timestamp value.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. > - This parameter does not affect the `currentTier` field in the CSV file, which shows the customer's tier at the time of export.  (optional)

             try
             {